How to Plan a Pride Campaign on Social Media

 Plus, their passion and understanding of the Pride movement will be a huge asset in the decision making process on how you decide to communicate with your social audience.

-Check out how @marinelayer celebrated their LGBTQIA+ staff members this month:
+Check out how @marinelayer celebrated their LGBTQIA+ staff members last year:

 Don’t have any LGBTQIA+ staff members?
 Reach out to your friends, customers, or community members to get them involved!